- WordPress.com Or WordPress.org – Which Version Is Best?

 It’s going to check every major social channel and tell you which ones are taken and which ones are available.

 It will probably give you a ton of places you didn’t even know existed where you can publish your content to get visitors to your newly created blog.

 Every account you have is a place to share your new posts to get visitors to your blog.

-Its also going to create backlinks which will get indexed and boost your site even higher in search.
+Its also going to create backlinks that will get indexed and boost your site even higher in search.